 - Purple mustard greens

 - Bell peppers (red, green, and yellow)

 - Butternut squash

-Consult a vet to ensure your tortoise receives all the nutrients it needs.
-There are many ways to get animal-based proteins into your tortoise’s meals, including:
+There are various ways to introduce animal-based proteins into a tortoise’s meals, including:

 - Hard-boiled eggs